Back

 Address, Decide, Support

 Same shape every time.
-Memorize this once, and Task 6 stops feeling random.
+Memorise this once and Task 6 stops feeling random.
 Three moves, sixty seconds.

 Move 1.
 Address (10 to 15 sec)